KalluriAvinash/Demo/README.md

 ## Github getting started
 In this tutorial you will learn basic of github
 ### The basics
-.Understanding use of git and github
+.Understanding use of git and github.

 .creating Repo